 Jasleen Kaur and Rohtak Sisters were also exposed first on TMF.

 The #MeToo Era

-Bhavleen said, this incident happened two years ago or in 2018.
-2018 was the year when the world was rocked with a series of #MeToo complaints and many random girls and women started leveling sexual complaints against many random guys.
-In the list of accused guys we have seen mostly men who endorsed feminism.
+Bhavleen said this incident happened two years ago or in 2018.
+2018 was the year when the world was rocked with a series of #MeToo complaints and many random girls and women started levelling sexual complaints against many random guys.
+In the list of accused guys, we have seen mostly men who endorsed feminism.
 In this madness women who would have never got any attention from guys started taking random names without any proof and became famous online in no time.
 We have seen feminist grannies and nannies raising 50-year-old complaint as well.
-Since none of these complaints needed any evidence or no investigation was possible, it was rather easy fun game for women to get quick attention.
+Since none of these complaints needed any evidence or no investigation was possible, it was a rather easy fun game for women to get quick attention.
 If you look at the woman (?) who started #MeToo complaint you will know.

 So, Bhavleen’s version that she was afraid that no one would listen to her side of the story in 2018 is completely baseless.
-Either she was enjoying the relationship (considering it really went the way she described) or there was nothing happened two years ago, but she had a recent altercation with Manav and is taking a revenge.
+Either she was enjoying the relationship (considering it really went the way she described) or there was nothing happened two years ago, but she had a recent altercation with Manav and is taking revenge.
 In either of these two situations, we don’t find Manav Singh at fault at all.

 Now let’s look deeply into her complaint –

 The ‘No Means No’ Paradox